kahleeeb3/Capsule-Network/README.md

 # Capsule-Network
 Test of Capsule Network performance on MNIST Dataset using PyTorch and RTX3060 12GB.
 Improvement on the code developed by [Pushing the Limits of Capsule Networks](https://www.cs.princeton.edu/courses/archive/fall17/cos429/COS429-proj/COS429_capsule_PremRohanStefan.pdf) which used [gram-ai/capsule-networks](https://github.com/gram-ai/capsule-networks) as a starting point.
-Code was cleaned and updated with current Pytorch Functionality as well as better GPU utilization.
+Code was cleaned and updated with current Pytorch Functionality as well as better GPU utilization with progress bar.

 ## Sources
 [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)